 As a budget traveler, I always try to see places on the cheap.
-I’m out to prove travel isn’t expensive and the more I save, the longer I can travel.
+I’m out to prove travel isn’t expensive, and the more I save, the longer I can travel.
 And while you can eat sandwiches and buy cheap wine in the supermarkets here, you’ll miss out on what makes Bordeaux so great.
-Bordeaux is simply not a budget place and I spent more here in three days than I did in a week in Spain.
+Bordeaux is simply not a budget place, and I spent more here in three days than I did in a week in Spain.

-You need to bring those extra Euros because, here in Bordeaux, the food and wine is second to none.
+You need to bring those extra Euros because here in Bordeaux, the food and wine is second to none.
 The area has been producing wine for centuries and has perfected this art.
-While I was disappointed that Bordeaux itself doesn’t have much in the way of sights to see, the architecture is beautiful and it’s nice to even just meander through the city’s little alleys and cobblestone streets.
+While I was disappointed that Bordeaux itself doesn’t have much in the way of sights to see, the architecture is beautiful and it’s nice to just meander through the city’s little alleys and cobblestone streets.

 What I really came here for was the wine.
 While there are many wine tour operators in the area, I found that the city tourist office offers a lot of great options.
-You can do half day tours, full day tours, multi-day tours, or take classes on wine.
+You can do half-day tours, full-day tours, multi-day tours, or take classes on wine.
 They do everything.
-The full day tours range from €55 to 90 and include lunch.
+The full-day tours range from €55 to 90 and include lunch.
 However, they were always full.
-I personally think the half day tours are a better option.
+I personally think the half-day tours are a better option.
 For €30, you spend the afternoon visiting two wineries.
 The tours run every day to a different wine area in the region.
 I did two of these tours and enjoyed being able to learn about how the subtle variations in location and soil produce very different wines.
-Taking a few half day tours gives you the bigger picture rather than spending one day in one small area around Bordeaux.
+Taking a few half-day tours gives you the bigger picture rather than spending one day in one small area around Bordeaux.

 Besides wine, what really makes Bordeaux amazing is the food.
 Following the advice of winetravel from Twitter, I decided to eat at La Tupina.
-It’s a traditional French restaurant serving southwest style French cuisine.
+It’s a traditional French restaurant serving southwest-style French cuisine.
 The menu is quite small.
-They produce only a handful of traditional dishes but the food is very, very good.
-You pay for it too as most of the dishes range from 18-40 Euros.
+They produce only a handful of traditional dishes, but the food is very, very good.
+You pay for it too as most of the dishes range from €18 to 40.
 The wine menu also contains an extensive list of local wines.
-I managed to get out of there without spending too much money but the money I did spend was well worth it.
+I managed to get out of there without spending too much money, but the money I did spend was well worth it.